 The American College of Veterinary Radiology (ACVR) accredits Cornell’s residency program in Veterinary Imaging.
 This 4-year program generally enrolls one new candidate each July and provides specialty training in radiology, fluoroscopy, ultrasonography, nuclear medicine, computed tomography, and magnetic resonance imaging in small and large animals, and radioiodine treatment of hyperthyroidism in cats.
 Currently there are 4 residents enrolled in the program.
 Successful completion of the program qualifies candidates to take the ACVR board-certification examination, and prepares candidates for academic or specialty practice.
 For equally qualified candidates, preference is given to candidates with a documented history of interest in academic practice.

 Applications are managed through the Veterinary Internship and Residency Matching Program unless otherwise specified.
 Applicants must have a degree in veterinary medicine, and at least one-year post graduation clinical experience: completion of an internship is strongly encouraged.
 English proficiency is required (both written & spoken).
-Foreign applicants are eligible and encouraged to apply.
-For successful international candidates, the College provides assistance with obtaining a visa.
+Applicants from both foreign and American colleges of veterinary medicine are welcome to apply if work authorization parameters are met; all clinical positions at Cornell are open to US citizens, US Permanent residents, Canadian citizens or foreign nationals with valid employment authorization documents (EAD in hand).
+No other visa sponsorship will be provided at this time.
+Any question regarding our requirements or eligibility should be directed to Ms. Pilar Thompson (email@example.com).

 When preparing an application, the letter of intent should discuss the applicant’s motivation for seeking a residency in veterinary diagnostic imaging, how completing such a program would help achieve their specific future career goals, and why this program would help meet those goals.
 Residents also should discuss what skills and talents they will bring to the program.
 Letters of recommendation should be written by individuals who are qualified to comment on cognitive/clinical reasoning, technical, and communication/interpersonal skills of the applicant.
 Each referee does not have to comment on all three aspects, but the group of referees should cover these items.
 It is recommended that at least one letter is from a board-certified veterinary radiologist.
 Ideally, current supervisors should provide letters.
 Letters from peers, friends, or supervisors from long ago do not carry much weight.